-Because children under 18 cannot be custodians of investments, UGMA and UTMA accounts were created to allow children to own securities while an adult maintains control of them until the child reaches the appointed age, called the age of majority (21 in Michigan), at which point the child gains full access and control of the money.
+Because children under 18 cannot be custodians of investments, UGMA and UTMA accounts were created to allow children to own securities while an adult maintains control of them until the child reaches the appointed age, at which point the child gains full access and control of the money.

 If the child is 18 years or older when money is withdrawn from the account, the earnings are taxed at the child's income tax rate rather than the parents'.
 This can be an advantage because the child is likely to be in a lower tax bracket than the parents.

-- Once the child reaches the age of majority (21 in Michigan), the money is theirs, regardless of their capacity to spend it wisely.
+Once the child reaches the age of majority, the money is theirs, regardless of their capacity to spend it wisely.

 UGMA or UTMA accounts can be appealing to people who are concerned about what happens if their child doesn't go to college.
 However, parents need to understand that the money belongs to the child, and they will be able to spend it however they wish once they are of age.
 If your kid chooses to take the money and spend it on a motorcycle and cigarettes, there will be little you can do.
 Surely your child will never be irresponsible with money, but there are other college-age kids that might not actually benefit from a large, unrestricted sum of money they did not earn.

 Saving for college can be a daunting task for many families.
 As with any investment, there is an advantage to starting early, and choosing the right college savings option for your family is an important part of reaching your goal.
 Talk with an advisor today to decide which option is right for you and learn how to get started.